-Haggins, George Washington(born: 1878 - died: 1949) George Washington Haggins was born November 4, 1878, in Lexington, KY [source: Ancestry.
-Kentucky Birth Index has the wrong birth year].
-He was the son of Andrew and Luvina Shelton Haggins, and it is noted in the 1880 U.S. Census that the family lived in Pralltown.
-George W. Haggins had several skills that included his work as a car washer, horse trainer, boxer, and an athletic director.
-George W. Haggis was living at 419 Perry Street in Dayton, OH, when he completed his WWII Draft Registration Card on April 27, 1942 [source: Ancestry].
-It was noted on his registration card that Haggins was 5 feet 11 inches and weighed 215 pounds.
-He had moved to Dayton, OH, around 1908 [source: p.
+Haggins had many varied skills, including those displayed in his work as a car washer, horse trainer, boxer, and athletic director.
+He was living at 419 Perry Street in Dayton, OH when he completed his WWII Draft Registration card April 27, 1942 [source: Ancestry].
+It was noted on his registration card that he was 5 feet 11 inches tall and weighed 215 pounds.
+He had moved to Dayton, OH around 1908 [source: p.
 524 in Williams' Dayton Directory for 1908-1909].

-George W. Haggins would have many different jobs, and he and his wife lived at various addresses, all of which can be found in the Dayton city directories.
-By 1940, George W. Haggins was the athletic director of a boxing facility [sources: 1940 U.S. Census; and p.
+Haggins would have many different jobs, and he and his wife lived at various addresses, all of which information can be found in the Dayton city directories.
+By 1940, George was the athletic director of a boxing facility [sources: 1940 U.S. Census; and p.
 581 in Williams' Dayton (Montgomery County, Ohio) City Directory 1940].
-Starting with the 1933 Dayton city directory, George W. Haggins' job title varies from physical instructor, to physical director, to athletic director.
+Starting with his listing in the 1933 Dayton city directory, his job titles vary from physical instructor to physical director to athletic director.

 George W. Haggins died July 25, 1949 and is buried in the Woodland Cemetery and Arboretum in Dayton [source: Find A Grave].